Stour Valley Line: Promoted in Parliament

 In the 1846 session of Parliament, the Birmingham, Wolverhampton and Stour Valley Railway was promoted.
 Its concept had originally included a branch towards Stourbridge; this was now omitted, but the reference to the Stour in the title remained.
 In fact the company was colloquially referred to as the Stour Valley Railway.

 The route was to run between a new central station at Birmingham, and Wolverhampton, joining the Grand Junction Railway at Bushbury, north of Wolverhampton.
 The line was to start in central Birmingham and run broadly north-west, following the Birmingham Canal, which had already attracted much industry to adjacent areas.
 This meant avoiding the Grand Junction Railway's sweep through Aston, and instead cutting through the high ground in central Birmingham.
 There was to be a Dudley branch, though this was not built in the form originally authorised.

 There were sixteen railways proposed in the immediate area in the 1846 session, and there was much controversy over which of them should be authorised.
 There was a strong body of opinion that only one line between Birmingham and Wolverhampton was justified.
 As well as the Stour Valley Railway, two other lines between Birmingham and Wolverhampton were proposed in the same session: the Birmingham, Wolverhampton and Dudley Railway, taking a more northerly route, and joining the (proposed) Oxford, Worcester and Wolverhampton Railway at Priestfield; and the Shrewsbury and Birmingham Railway.

-During the Parliamentary process the S&BR was induced to omit the section of its line south of Wolverhampton, taking instead a one-quarter share in the Stour Valley Railway; the LNWR had a quarter, as did the Birmingham Canal; private investors collectively took the other quarter.
+During the parliamentary process the S&BR was induced to omit the section of its line south of Wolverhampton, taking instead a one-quarter share in the Stour Valley Railway; the LNWR had a quarter, as did the Birmingham Canal; private investors collectively took the other quarter.

-Finally, despite the earlier presumption that only one connecting line was needed, both the Stour Valley Railway and the Birmingham, Wolverhampton and Dudley Railway were authorised, on 3 August 1846.
+Finally, despite the earlier presumption that only one connecting line was needed, both the Stour Valley Railway and the Birmingham, Wolverhampton and Stour Valley Railway (Birmingham, Wolverhampton and Dudley Lines) Act 1846 (9 & 10 Vict. c. cccxxviii) received royal assent, on 3 August 1846.

 New Street station

 The Stour Valley Railway would need a connection at the Birmingham end; this was authorised separately after considerable debate over the preferred site; opinion at first was that there would only be one main station.
 The station selected was what became New Street station, although that name was not used at first.
-It too was authorised on 3 August 1846, by the London and Birmingham Railway (Birmingham Extension) Act, which included nearly a mile of route from near Curzon Street, as well as the new station.
+It too was authorised on 3 August 1846, by the London and Birmingham Railway (New Street Station) Act 1846 (9 & 10 Vict. c. ccclix), which included nearly a mile of route from near Curzon Street, as well as the new station.
 The authorised capital was £35,000.